Page 16 – Women in Islam

 These Hadiths emphasize the immense respect, honor, and gratitude owed to women, suggesting that treating them with kindness and care is a path to spiritual reward and divine blessings.

-Women’s Struggle Through History:
+Women’s Struggle Throughout History:

 Prophet Muhammad (pbuh) came in the 7th century and established women’s rights when they had absolutely none!
 For the Arab Bedouins and tribes of the time, it was a huge shock when they heard a man among them telling them that a revelation had come to him from God, ordering them to worship only one God and to treat women with respect, granting them rights, such as the right to inheritance, the right to be educated, the right to earn a wage, the right to own property, the right to say “Yes” or “No” to a marriage proposal, the right to divorce, and the right to participate in social and economic life.